Todd Heap: Retirement

 Heap retired from professional football in 2013.
 On May 13, 2014, the Baltimore Ravens announced Heap would be inducted into the team's Ring of Honor.

 In 2017, Heap joined the Ravens' radio broadcast crew, to serve as a color analyst for four regular-season games.

 NFL career statistics

 Personal life

-Heap and his wife Ashley had five children: daughter Brooklyn (born 2002), twin sons Preston and Kyle (born in 2006), and son Cade (born 2011).
-Their youngest daughter, Holly Alivia, born in 2013, died in April 2017 when Heap accidentally ran her over in his driveway while moving his vehicle.
+Heap and his wife Ashley had five children.
+Their youngest daughter, Holly, died in 2017 when Heap accidentally ran her over in his driveway while moving his vehicle.
 In her honor, the Heap family created Hugs from Holly, a campaign that centers around acts of kindness.
-Every May 4, which was Holly Heap’s birthday, is “Hugs From Holly Day.”
+Every May 4, which was Holly Heap's birthday, is “Hugs From Holly Day.”

 Heap is one of six children.
 His mother is the cousin of former pro-bowl NFL player Danny White, while his great-uncle Verl played basketball at Arizona State.

 Heap is a professed member of the Church of Jesus Christ of Latter-day Saints.